 Businesses will not qualify for the grants if they:

 There is currently a bipartisan bill moving through the Georgia Legislature that proposes to make sales of tickets, fees or charges for admission to fine arts performances or exhibitions tax exempt.
 This is a restoration of a previous exemption.
-Smith & Howard is monitoring this amendment to Title 48 of the Official Code of Georgia and will keep our nonprofit clients updated if it is passed.
+Smith and Howard is monitoring this amendment to Title 48 of the Official Code of Georgia and will keep our nonprofit clients updated if it is passed.

 Our team of nonprofit and tax experts is following the SVOG program closely.
 Given its complexity, we invite our clients to call us for help at 404-874-6244.
 If you need more information about whether your business qualifies for this grant program or would like help once the SBA begins accepting applications, please complete our contact form.